SEXUAL EXPLOITATION OF WOMAN AND HUMAN TRAFFICKING IS FUNDING TERRORISM

 The report, entitled Trafficking Terror, finds that there are clear links between terrorists, criminals, and traffickers.

-Yvette Cooper MP and Chair of the Home Affairs Select Committee, “It is vital the complex relationship between human trafficking, sexual violence and both the funding for, and tactics deployed, by terrorist groups is fully understood and reflected in domestic and international law if we are to effectively combat these dangerous organisations.
+Yvette Cooper MP, Chair of the Home Affairs Select Committee, said: “It is vital the complex relationship between human trafficking, sexual violence and both the funding for, and tactics deployed, by terrorist groups is fully understood and reflected in domestic and international law if we are to effectively combat these dangerous organisations.